-For getting all this equipment to the island safe and dry we used the DryTide waterproof duffel bag and a 30l dry bag that also served as a small backpack.
+For getting all this equipment to the island safe and dry we used the DryTide waterproof duffel bag to protect everything from the sea on the way to the island and a 30l waterproof backpack that we used while climbing.
 The duffel bag is great as it can take loads of gear like helmets, shoes, clothes and climbing gear for two people, it has a huge top opening so finding things inside is easy.
 So we just threw everything inside, closed it and dropped it to the nose of the paddle board.
-Same with the 30l dry bag, where I have put my drone, some snacks and water.
-A waterproof backpack would work great as well.
+The backpack is smaller and perfect to bring things to the top of the island – some water, snacks, a light jacket and a camera.

 The Climb Up the Via Ferrata

 The via ferrata starts just in front of the left natural arch.
 First meters of steel cable and first climbing aids are clearly visible when you get near.
 When we got the the island we tied the paddle board to the first cable (bring some rope and double check your knots, you don’t want to be left on the island without your ticket back to the mainland! 🙂 ) and unloaded all the gear on to the small shelf just above the sea.

 After changing we started our climb.
 Climbing starts right from the sea surface.
 Ferrata follows an old path that miners used when they climbed to the top of the island.
 Soon after you say goodbye to the sea surface you make it to a small flat »square« where a couple of short mining tunnels were dig into the island.
 From here the ferrata goes up a rock that is leaning against the cliff (looks quite interesting but the rock is rock solid 🙂 ) and then you start to traverse towards the left on a narrow ledge.

 After a while the route starts going back up.
 There is a vertical wall with iron rungs and some pegs that help you go straight up the cliff.
 The view from here is quite amazing and the sea is literally far down under your feet.